Hendrix-CS/csci150/homework/codingbat-string-loop.md

 ## Specifications

-- To be considered **complete** you must finish at least 7 of the exercises.
+- To be considered **complete** you must finish all five exercises.
-- To be considered **partial** you must finish at least 4 exercises, with an additional 3 attempted.